D@bbe

 D@bbe is a 2006 Turkish horror film directed and written by Hasan Karacadağ.
 Its title is a reference to the Dabbe.
-It is the first installment in D@bbe film series, and released on February 10, 2006.
+It is the first installment in D@bbe film series, and released on 10 February 2006.

 Plot

 People start to commit suicide using brutal techniques.
 Starting from the United States of America, this suicide wave spreads all over the earth.
-In a small town, a man kills himself after long time he spends on the computer.
+In a small town, a man kills himself after spending a lot of time on the computer.
 Following this man's death, his friends start to get e-mails from him.
 They also start seeing strange creatures around themselves.
 This is just the beginning of the doomsday.

+Sequels

+The film was followed by five sequels: D@bbe 2 (2009), D@bbe: Demon Possession (2012), D@bbe: The Possession (2013), D@bbe 5: Curse of the Jinn (2014), and D@bbe 6: The Return (2015).